Creating Safer Drivers

 - ADDY Award: Silver, Campaign

 - ADDY Award: Best of Class, Out of Home

 - ADDY Award: Gold, Online Video

 - Telly Award: Silver, Long-form Video

-We also distributed promotional kits to South Dakota high schools with clings, posters, bracelets, locker post-its and assembly ideas to drive students to LessonLearnedSD.com where they could watch a safe-driving video for their chance to win $20K.
+We’ve also distributed promotional kits to South Dakota high schools with clings, posters, bracelets, locker post-its and assembly ideas to drive students to LessonLearnedSD.com where they can enter for their chance to win $20K.

 And for a little added PR buzz, we founded South Dakota’s first statewide Safe Driving Day to coincide with the campaign and remind all motorists to drive safe.

-Past winners, like Alexa Nelson, continue to be advocates for highway safety in their teen social circles, proving that an authentic message backed by a smart strategy can help change – and save – lives.
+Past winners, like Alexa Nelson and Austin Faw, continue to be advocates for highway safety in their teen social circles, proving that an authentic message backed by a smart strategy can help change – and save – lives.